Marco De Gasperi

 Marco De Gasperi (born 5 April 1977) is an Italian male mountain runner, sky runner and long-distance runner.

 Biography

 He won five gold medals at senior level (from 1997 to 2007) and one at junior level (1996), at the World Mountain Running Championships.
 At European level he won 5 medals individual (1 gold, 2 silver, 2 bronze) and 6 gold medal with the national team at the European Mountain Running Championships from 2002 to 2008.

-He is engaged to the Italian mountain running champion Elisa Desco, the two have a daughter named Lidia.
+He is engaged to the Italian mountain running champion Elisa Desco and they have two daughters named Lidia (2011) and Cecilia (2017).